Muirhead Red Squirrel Sanctuary, Dundee

 STV news crew filming Ken Neil of DRSP

-The Dundee Red Squirrel Project sponsored a promotional DVD, and wanted to film the squirrels in our garden.
+The Dundee Red Squirrel Project sponsor a promotional DVD, and ask to film the red squirrels in the sanctuary.

-Two cameramen came and set up a small hide in the wild corner of the garden.
+Two cameramen came and set up a small hide in the garden.
 They filmed for a few hours, lying amongst the ferns in the undergrowth in freezing conditions with frost on the ground, but the end result was well worth it as it’s a super DVD.

 Independent cameraman Scott Sigsworth of icufoto